 - Four of the day trips included four destinations each.
 This one included three, which meant more quality time in each place.

 - This was one of two day trips that included Oxford, which we would have planned a separate trip for otherwise.

 Note: This post is a review of the tour we took.
-I talk about the places themselves in Part 1.
+I talk about the places themselves in this previous post.

 All in all, I don’t recommend this tour.
 Here’s why:

 1. They didn’t pick us up.